+I have a life story that can’t be put into a box.
 I’m the child of Palestinian and Syrian immigrants.
 My parents met in Beirut during the Civil War.
 My mother was a refugee in Lebanon.
 My grandparents had been displaced a couple of times because of the incursion in Palestine.
 My parents first moved to Lancaster, where my mom recalls the first food she was introduced to—a peanut butter and jelly sandwich.
 They eventually moved to a little suburb of Boston, which is where I was born.
 My life was a melding of a very strong Arab identity with Americana.
 My mother studied and worked, so we were latchkey kids.
 We wanted to belong, to be part of American life, but my parents wanted us to maintain our Arab identities.

 My mom would throw together meals that snuck in Arab flavors to American foods—like Kofta spaghetti and meatballs, or tomato sauce with seven spice.
 Those are my earliest food memories—the quick, thrown-together mashups that were not Arab and not American but something of both.

 I also have very distinct memories of my grandmother.
 She was the nexus of our diasporic family.
 After the war, my grandparents did not want to stay in Lebanon, so they moved to Greece, and eventually settled in California.
 Every summer we visited them, and everything was centered around her kitchen.
 When I think of memories around food—like food you’d get in the homeland—I think of those summer trips to California.
 We’d get off the plane just in time for the midday meal, which for Arabs is the main meal of the day.
 She’d make these elaborate spreads, like Cornish hens stuffed with turmeric rice and ground beef or lamb, big platters of grape leaves with lamb tongues, mezze platters with hummus, salads, tabbouleh.
 My grandfather would grill skewers that my grandmother had marinated in the morning.
 She also did elaborate breakfasts for us.
 I have something on my menu called Tayta’s breakfast, where we do a perfect 6 minute egg with za’atar and olive oil, which I do in her honor.
 She spent all of her time in the kitchen, which I swore I’d never do—ironic that I ended up being the chef in the family.

 Food is transformative from both sides.
 When you are fed, you are feeding.
 When you are feeding, you are fed.

 I understand now why my grandmother spent so much time cooking.
 I was hard on her for being home all the time, but eventually I realized we were feeding her by letting her feed us.
 My grandparents both passed away within the last 18 months, which has been really hard.
 My mother, now the matriarch of the family, actually bought their house in California.
 She needs to modernize it, but we don’t want her to do things like change the cabinets, because in my mind, the wood is seeped with the scents of my grandmother—seven spice, allspice, cumin, coriander—and I can’t bear the thought of losing that.

 I was hyper aware of my identity when I was younger.
 I think it’s because I was always aware that people shied away from the word Arab, as though it were a bad word.

-I grew up during the Gulf war, and Sept 11 happened during my first week of college.
+I grew up during the Gulf war, and September 11th happened during my first week of college.
 Food was the universal language that my mom used to sweep in and help me feel better about who I was.
 I remember running home from school crying because we’d had to watch some awful stereotypical cultural tutorial from the 70s about how Arabs burped at the dinner table, and all the kids laughed at me.
 Whenever anything like that happened, my mom always stormed into the school to advocate for us.
 Whenever we fasted for Ramadan, nobody understood that.
 She tried to get us to focus on the things we got to do because of Ramadan, not the things we didn’t.
 She would make traditional sweets and bring them to school for the other kids as a way to say that we have fun, delicious things about our culture, and that they should learn about them.
 In that way food bridged the gap between me and other kids.
 It broke down some of the barriers that the world had put up for them around people like me.